Ismat-Samadov/jobs/README.md

 ## Backend API

-The backend API, powered by FastAPI, operates independently and interfaces with both frontend deployments.
+The backend API, powered by FastAPI, operates independently and interfaces with both frontend deployments and the Telegram bot.
 It serves as the conduit for job vacancy data stored within a PostgreSQL database, responding adeptly to HTTP requests.

 **API Endpoint:**
 - `https://job-api-cv1f.onrender.com/data/`: This endpoint fetches job vacancy data, offering filtering capabilities by company name and job position via query parameters.

+## Telegram Bot Integration

+The Telegram bot, accessible via a designated token, interacts with the backend API to fetch and deliver job vacancies directly through the Telegram interface.
+Users can send job titles to the bot and receive current vacancies in real-time.

+**Features:**
+- **Interactive Queries:** Users can interactively query job vacancies by sending messages to the bot.
+- **Direct Links:** Provides direct links for applications, facilitating easy access to job application pages.

 ## Usage Instructions